Aspose/releases.aspose.com/content/en/barcode/java/release-notes/2026/aspose-barcode-for-java-26-8-release-notes.md

 - From ***GS1CompositeBarParameters***: ***isAllowOnlyGS1Encoding()*** and ***setAllowOnlyGS1Encoding(...)***.
 Use ***getAllowOnlyGS1Encoding()*** and ***setAllowOnlyGS1Encoding(...)*** instead.
 - From ***PostalParameters***: ***getPostalShortBarHeight()*** and ***setPostalShortBarHeight(...)***.
 Use ***getShortBarHeight()*** and ***setShortBarHeight(...)*** instead.

-### Removed obsolete Complex Barcode API
+### Removed deprecated Complex Barcode API

-The following obsolete API members have been removed from the ***com.aspose.barcode.complexbarcode*** package:
+The following deprecated API members have been removed from the ***com.aspose.barcode.complexbarcode*** package:

 - ***MaxiCodeCodetext.getMaxiCodeEncodeMode()*** and ***MaxiCodeCodetext.setMaxiCodeEncodeMode(...)***.
 Use ***MaxiCodeCodetext.getEncodeMode()*** and ***MaxiCodeCodetext.setEncodeMode(...)*** instead.
 - The misspelled ***MaxiCodeStandartSecondMessage*** class.
 Use ***MaxiCodeStandardSecondMessage*** instead.

-### Removed obsolete recognition API
+### Removed deprecated recognition API

-The following obsolete API members have been removed from the ***com.aspose.barcode.barcoderecognition*** package:
+The following deprecated API members have been removed from the ***com.aspose.barcode.barcoderecognition*** package:

 - The ***MultyDecodeType*** class.
 Use ***MultiDecodeType*** instead.
 - ***BarCodeReader.setBarCodeReadType(BaseDecodeType)***.